-Just like you go for an annual check up with your physician, your dog needs to be checked annually by their physician for health problems that may have developed, screening for issues that are common to dogs, and to receive required vaccinations and antiparasitics.
+Just like you go for an annual check-up with your physician, your dog needs to be checked annually by their physician for health problems that may have developed, screening for issues that are common to dogs, and to receive required vaccinations and antiparasitics.

 Routine monitoring of your dog’s health to discover medical conditions or disease at an early stage is beneficial, as medical treatment is usually more effective when applied to conditions in a timely fashion, before complications begin to occur.
-And preventative treatments, such as vaccinations and parasite control, will help your dog to stay healthy and avoid debilitating medical conditions.
-Not only will your dog benefit with improved health, but your pocketbook will benefit, as regular health monitoring, early treatment, and preventative measures are far less inexpensive than treatment for conditions that have been allowed to develop and progress.
+Preventative treatments, such as vaccinations and parasite control, will help your dog to stay healthy and avoid debilitating medical conditions.
+Not only will your dog benefit from improved health, but your pocketbook will benefit, as regular health monitoring, early treatment, and preventative measures are far less expensive than treatment for conditions that have been allowed to develop and progress.
 Read on for information on what you and your veterinarian should be regularly monitoring with regard to your dog’s health.

 While pet owners are advised to routinely monitor their dog’s health on an ongoing basis and obtain veterinary advice if concerns manifest, you should also take your dog to your veterinarian annually for a routine health exam.
 During this health exam, your veterinarian will check your dog for several conditions, investigate any concerns, and provide vaccinations and antiparasitics as necessary.
 Your veterinarian will check for and perform the following services at the annual health check: